Tips for Attracting Honey Bee Swarms

 Steps for Attracting Honey Bee Swarms

-1. Place your swarm trap 3-4 weeks before the Spring nectar flow
+- Place your swarm trap out 3-4 weeks before the Spring Nectar Flow

-2. Use a large container – (old hive body) with a solid floor and top
+- Use a large container/old hive body with solid floor and top

-4. An old piece of honeycomb attracts scout bees
+- An old piece of honeycomb inside attracts scout bees

 Why Do Beekeepers Want to Attract Swarms?

-Well if one of my hive swarms, I would like to catch them before they leave my property.
+If one of my hives swarms, I would like to catch them before they leave my property.
 And if a wayward swarm passes through from somewhere else, I would like to catch it too!
 A swarm that did not come out of my hive.
 Free Bees!

 Popular Swarm Attracting Aids